NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/PBE/demands.rst

     This option is only available if the truncated lognormal distribution is selected.
 The **\+** and **\-** buttons can be used to add or remove definitions to the list.
 The following information defines each truncation limit:

     :Demand:
         Identifies the demand type using the standard SimCenter demand naming convention.
-The Pelicun user manual provides a list of supported demand types that can be easily expanded if needed.
+The |PelicunDocs| provides a list of supported demand types that can be easily expanded if needed.

         Currently, all demands of the selected type will be truncated at the provided limits.
 Let us know if location-specific demand truncation would be helpful for your work.